 Household composition should not change within the first 6 months of tenancy.
 Exceptions may be made for dependents, or live in aides, or extenuating circumstances.
 However if a new adult wishes to join the household within the first 6 months, the household must be requalified.
-If the new person's income would put the household over the income limit, and that person is allowed to move in, the unit will be considered out of compliance as of the household's original Move In date.
+If the new person's income would put the household over the income limit, and that person is allowed to move-in, the unit will be considered out of compliance as of the household's original move-in date.

-After the first 6 months of occupancy, new household members may move in without affecting the household's qualification to live in a tax credit unit.
-However their income may raise the household income sufficiently to trigger the Next Available Unit Rule [see paragraphs below].
-Therefore, the new household member must certify their income, and the Owner must verify it prior to move in.
+After the first 6 months of occupancy, new household members may move-in without affecting the household's qualification to live in a tax credit unit.
+However their income may raise the household income sufficiently to trigger the next available unit rule [see paragraphs below].
+Therefore, the new household member must certify their income, and the owner must verify it prior to move-in.

-The household's original income qualification remains in place so long as at least 1 original household member remains in the unit, unless IHDA has reason to determine that the household manipulated the rules to qualify, such as by intentionally staggering the move in of high earning individuals.
+The household's original income qualification remains in place so long as at least 1 original household member remains in the unit, unless IHDA has reason to determine that the household manipulated the rules to qualify, such as by intentionally staggering the move-in of high earning individuals.

-If ALL of the original household members are replaced, the household must be treated as a new move in, unless each new member was income qualified when independently certified at move in.
+If all of the original household members are replaced, the household must be treated as a new move-in, unless each new member was income qualified when independently certified at move-in.
 [Guide 8823, pg 4-4, 5 & 6]

-Changes in Household Income and the Next Available Unit Rule: Income qualification is determined at Move In.
-If the household's income increases after move in, it remains income qualified so long as household income does not exceed 140% of the low income limit elected for the property.
+Changes in Household Income and the next available unit rule: Income qualification is determined at move-in.
+If the household's income increases after move-in, it remains income qualified so long as household income does not exceed 140% of the income limit elected on the project's IRS Form 8609.